-The United States enacted the Federal Information Security Management Act (FISMA) in 2002.
+The United States enacted the Federal Information Security Management Act (FISMA) in 2002 as part of the E-Government Act of 2002 to enhance the administration of electronic government services and operations, and since has been amended by the Federal Information Security Modernization Act of 2014 (FISMA 2014).
 This law requires federal agencies to develop, implement, and maintain an information security program to protect the sensitive data they handle.

 Data security guidelines published by the National Institute of Standards and Technology (NIST) provide the foundation for FISMA compliance.
 NIST is considered the authoritative body for creating, maintaining, and updating security standards for government agencies.
 As the underlying basis for FISMA, NIST:

 - Sets minimum security requirements for establishing information security solutions and protocols;

 - Provides recommendations on the types of security systems implemented by federal government agencies and approved third-party vendors;